US 'will not support' Turkish military operation in northeastern Syria | DW | 07.10.2019

 The statement came following a phone call between the Turkish president and his US counterpart Donald Trump.
 Erdogan and Trump also discussed setting up a "safe zone" east of the Euphrates River in northern Syria.

-NATO Allies agreed on the safety zone in August, but the USA and Turkey are currently in disagreement about how far the zone should extend.
+NATO Allies agreed on the safe zone in August, but the USA and Turkey are currently in disagreement about how far the zone should extend.

+It is unclear from the announcement whether the USA will be completely withdrawing troops from northern Syria, as Trump announced in December.

+Erdogan said that the creation of a safe zone was "key to neutralizing the threat" of US-backed Kurdish militia in the region.

-Turkish spokesman Ibrahim Kalin clarified in a tweet on Monday morning that the purpose of "safe zone" was to clear terrorist elements from the border and return refugees safely to Syria.
+Turkish spokesman Ibrahim Kalin clarified in a tweet on Monday morning that the purpose of safe zone was to clear terrorist elements from the border and return refugees safely to Syria.
+Turkey has previously said it wants to settle up to 2 million Syrian refugees in the zone.

+Erdogan said on Saturday that military action could begin "as soon as today or tomorrow."
+Turkish news agency DHA reported on Sunday that Turkish tanks and troops were already heading to the southeastern border area of Akcakale.

 ed/dr (AFP, Reuters, dpa)